emwads/RunThisPlace/README.md

 - [ ] New account creation, login, and guest/demo login
 - [ ] A production README, replacing this README ([sample production README](docs/production_readme.md) )
 - [ ] Creation of running routes via map
+  - [ ] Rendering of map with a routes path
+  - [ ] Allow users to click on map to create a run route
+  - [ ] Saves run routes into the database via geoJSON(?)
   - [ ] Smooth, bug-free navigation
   - [ ] Adequate seed data to demonstrate the site's features
   - [ ] Adequate CSS styling
 - [ ] Friending
+  - [ ] Users can add friends
+  - [ ] Friended users appear on user's profile
   - [ ] Smooth, bug-free navigation
   - [ ] Adequate seed data to demonstrate the site's features
   - [ ] Adequate CSS styling
 - [ ] Comments on workouts
+  - [ ] Users can comment on any workout
+  - [ ] comments appear on workout's detail page
   - [ ] Smooth, bug-free navigation
   - [ ] Adequate seed data to demonstrate the site's features
   - [ ] Adequate CSS styling
 - [ ] Dashboard for tracking workouts
+  - [ ] Dashboard shows user's most recent workouts in a workout listing
+  - [ ] Dashboard possibly shows lifetime mileage data
   - [ ] Smooth, bug-free navigation
   - [ ] Adequate seed data to demonstrate the site's features
   - [ ] Adequate CSS styling